yehanan/Yehanantezera/README.md

 # Yehanantezera
 My name is yehanan tezera I am from Ethiopia.
-I am a cloud consultant at Nadamco Africa.
-You can find me on LinkedIn.
+Cloud consultant at Nadamco Africa.
+Passionate about leveraging cloud computing for scalable solutions.
+Let's collaborate and innovate together!Cloud consultant at Nadamco Africa.
+Passionate about leveraging cloud computing for scalable solutions.
+Let's collaborate and innovate together!